NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 Nameservers that are secondary for that member zone, MAY compare the `serial` property with the SOA serial since the last time the zone was fetched.
-When the `serial` property is larger, the secondary MAY initiate a zone tranfer immediately without doing a SOA query first.
-The transfer MUST be aborted immediately when the serial number of the SOA resource record in the transfer is not larger than the SOA serial of the zone currently being served.
-In that case the zone transfer should be retried after the time given in the retry field of the SOA record of the member zone, or earlier if a new SOA serial number is learned via an updated `serial` property, or via NOTIFY [@!RFC1996].
+When the `serial` property is larger, the secondary MAY initiate a zone transfer immediately without doing a SOA query first.
+The SOA query may be omitted, because the SOA serial has been obtained reliably via the catalog zone already.

 When a `serial` property is present for a member zone and it matches the SOA serial of that member zone, implementations of catalog zones which are